KyleEgland/no_framework_web_app/README.md

 Not being a fan of frameworks (I often find their limitations too...limiting...)
 I wanted to learn how to create web applications without them, e.g., "vanilla Javascript."
 This project is intended to be an "evergreen" repository - providing a constant demonstration of my learning and an opportunity to do so.
 This application was created using the video _JavaScript BookList App | No Frameworks_ from the channel Traversy Media which you can find [here](https://youtu.be/JaMCxVWtW58) (as well as in the Credits and Resources section of this document).

+### Caveats

+So, there are actually some frameworks - Font Awesome and Bootstrap (via Bootswatch) provide content that I didn't otherwise build.
+These technologies are to be replaced in future updates to this project.

 ## Running the App

 This application can be seen [here](https://kyleegland.github.io/no_framework_web_app/), served via [GitHub Pages](https://pages.github.com/).
 Should you want to edit the code, the site can be served via any simple server program, application, or extension.
 I use, and would recommend, editing with [Visual Studio Code](https://code.visualstudio.com/) which has a plethora of extensions, including [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), that can serve this project locally.